Running a bath isn’t always an option, but that does not mean you have to go without bathing!

 In this guide, we will teach you how to take a sponge bath without running water.
 It is actually very easy!
 Follow these simple steps and you will be clean in no time!

-Why All Preppers Should Know How to Sponge Bathe
+Why All Folks Should Know How to Sponge Bathe

-Second, it is also a great way to conserve water in the first place.
+Second, it is also a great way to conserve water.

 Getting clean is a must, but baths and showers are incredibly wasteful!